peterramsing/church-sound/docs/lexicon.md

 ---
 ## Other

+### Dead Stage
+> The stage is muted so it is all clear to un-plug anything.
+This is typically used at the close of a service to indicate that [Strike](#strike) can start.

+### Live Stage
+> This means that everything on the stage is un-muted and so musicians and technicians alike should take care knowing that mics and instruments are audible from the PA.
+Between "dead stage" and "live stage", live should be the assumed state unless otherwise told.

+*Tip: Use mute switches, like those in tuning pedals, to allow for instruments to be un-plugged and plugged in on a live stage without the sound coming from the PA.*

 ### Rider
 > The list of requirements from the band/musicians for the venue or sound team to provide.